 Why We Punish Our Dogs: Exploring Realities

-All too often, I hear trainers talking about punishment based training techniques as cruel and outdated, only used by sadists and the ignorant.
+All too often, I hear positive reinforcement trainers talking about punishment-based training techniques as cruel and outdated, only used by sadists and the ignorant.

 I personally don’t believe that’s true.
 There are many reasons why we punish our dogs.